thermotools/KineticGas/docs/vCurrent/py_KineticGas_methods.md

 &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;  The transformation matrix $W$

 ### `get_zarate_X_matr(self, x, dependent_idx)`
 Compute the matrix $X$ as defined by Zárate.
-See: (Definition of frame-invariant thermodiffusion and Soret coefficients for ternary mixtures) and memo on diffusion coefficient definitions.
+See (Definition of frame-invariant thermodiffusion and Soret coefficients for ternary mixtures) and memo on diffusion coefficient definitions.